Prostitution in Scotland: Tolerance

 In April 2019, some sex work charities called for lawmakers in Scotland to reject a sex work policy, after statistics showed that violent crime against sex workers almost doubled after it was introduced in Ireland.
 The increase in Ireland was associated with the introduction of the "Nordic Model", a Swedish law which criminalises people who buy sex, rather than those who sell it.
-The stats originated from UglyMugs, an app where sex workers can report incidents of abuse and crime, and receive alerts about dangerous clients.
+The statistic originated from UglyMugs, an app where sex workers can report incidents of abuse and crime, and receive alerts about dangerous clients.

 Legislative framework

 Street prostitution is dealt with under the Civic Government (Scotland) Act 1982, section 46(1), which states: